How much does it cost to see a counselor?

 How long does counseling last?

-Individual counseling sessions are normally planned weekly and usually last about fifty minutes.
-The length of time a student spends in counseling varies, but most students are seen on a "short term" basis (3 to 8 sessions or less).
+Individual counseling sessions are normally planned weekly and usually last about 50 minutes.
+The length of time a student spends in counseling varies, but most students are seen on a "short term" basis (three to eight sessions or less).